Director of Operations Job Description

+Free director of operations job description template.
 A director of operations is a professional who oversees a business and organization’s business activities.
-This includes managing the businesses human resources, developing and implementing operational plans or changes, and ensuring that daily procedures are being followed and carried out with efficiency, safety, and effectiveness.
+This includes managing the business's human resources, developing and implementing operational plans or changes.
+And ensuring that daily procedures are being followed and carried out with efficiency, safety, and effectiveness.

 Director of Operations Job Description Sample

-Our business is seeking an experienced director and operations manager (or operations director) to help oversee the general business operations and management of our organization.
-The director of operations will oversee strategic goals in daily operations and work closely with management to implement a new general process, operational process, company policies, technology, and monitor operational activity.
+Our business is seeking an experienced director and operations manager (or operations director).
+The manager will help to oversee the general business operations and management of our organization.
+The director of operations will oversee strategic goals in daily operations.
+And work closely with management to implement a new general process, operational process, company policies, technology, and monitor operational activity.
 This role works closely with the Chief Financial Officer (CFO), Chief Operating Officer (COO), and Chief Executive Officer (CEO).

 Director of Operations Duties and Responsibilities